- 01. Why Study History?

 Non-Traditional Careers in History

-Since lawyers spend a lot of time memorising various versions of the law and researching, graduates with a history degree find suitable roles within the law profession.
+Since lawyers spend a lot of time memorizing various versions of the law and researching, graduates with a history degree find suitable roles within the law profession.
 They usually fit into admin roles in law firms, and they are tasked with doing research and other admin tasks in the firm.

-- Translator or interpreter
+Translator or interpreter

-Why your College Major Does Not Determine Your Career Path
+Why your College Major Does Not Determine Your Career Path?

 Most college grads can attest to the above statement that it's not a myth.
-While in college or even the university, it's common to find students labeling themselves according to their majors.
+While in college or even the university, it's common to find students labelling themselves according to their majors.
 These classifications usually guide their activities and relationships within the school.

-But when they graduate and hit the job markets, they realise that these classifications are worthless.
+But when they graduate and hit the job markets, they realize that these classifications are worthless.
 The fact is that most liberal arts degrees don't conform to a specific employment route.
 This means that you may not necessarily be employed based on your “history degree” but because of the skills that you may possess.
-Moreover, private coaching ca help you to develop these skills faster.
+Moreover, private coaching can help you to develop these skills faster.
 Here is how to know if you need a private tutor.

-Many history grads who focus on their competencies rather than their major can explore a wide range of career options that are related to their field of study.
+Many history grads who focus on their competencies rather than their major can explore a wide range of career options related to their field of study.
 This is because most employers do not consider majors as the first thing.
-They want to see how you can help them solve a particular problem within the organisation, meet a specific need, or fill a professional role.
+They want to see how you can help them solve a particular problem within the organization, meet a specific need, or fill a professional role.
 This is where your skills come to play.

 Fortunately, history students are not left without options.
 Employers are willing to pay for skills, and these skills can be learned from the majority of history lessons taken in school.
-Here are some of the skills history students learn consciously or subconsciously during their history studies in the college or university.
+Here are some of the skills history students learn consciously or subconsciously during their history studies in college or university.

 Hence, forecasting is significant within a system, but it is also highly relevant in our personal lives.
 History grads that are good at forecasting are highly sought-after within various fields such as marketing, business development, law, and science.

 Comparison forms the hallmark of many history lessons in school.
 From the various assignments, books, journals, and research work performed by historians, students learn how to make valid comparisons between two or more research methodologies, historical ideology, and claims.
-The ability to make such comparisons is highly valued in complex organisations.
+The ability to make such comparisons is highly valued in complex organizations.